mrmemes-eth/voxdolo.github.com/_posts/2010-09-03-a-diatribe-on-maintaining-state.md

 In the first example, you end up with some some incidental coupling in the initializer.
-It takes on the responsibility for assigning internal attributes, manipulating them where necessary as well as initializing a persistent reference to the cache itself.
+It takes on the responsibility for assigning internal attributes, manipulating them where necessary, as well as initializing a persistent reference to the cache itself.
 Additionally, there's no ability to manipulate the state of an instantiated object, so another object interacting with an instance of `Message` wouldn't be able to change the value of its `@body`.